solguru310/solana-pumpfun-sniper-bot/README.md

 I am going to add stop loss and take profit function to the sniper, so sniper will auto-sell the tokens when the price of the token meets the TP and SL.

-## 🚀 Starting Budget

-Personally I recommended to start with at least **1 SOL**.
-This amount provides a solid base to engage in multiple trades while managing risks effectively.
-Do *not* go in heavy.
-Slow and steady **wins** the race